Introduction to Blackjack

 Blackjack Is the Only Mathematically Beatable Casino Game

 The vast majority of casino games, including craps, slots, roulette, keno, and stud poker, are games of independent trials.
-Even if a craps player throws a 7 on five straight rolls, their chances of winning or losing on the sixth dice roll inevitably remain the same.
+Even if a craps player throws a 7 on five straight rolls, their chances of winning or losing on the sixth roll remain the same.

-With independent trials, the probability of all possible outcomes happening is a product of the individual probabilities of the outcomes.
+With independent trials, the probability of all possible outcomes happening is the product of the individual probabilities of the outcomes.
 An independent trial has no impact whatsoever on the probabilities of occurrence of the rest of the trials.
 Moreover, as these results are entirely random, no strategy can help you to predict what outcome will occur next.

 Dependent Trials in Blackjack